 – Vacuum cleaner

 *Please note: in the original video Lissa uses Yamaha bore oil to polish and protect the glockenspiel bars.
 We’ve learned a lot more about instrument repair in the last 10 years.
-When using bore oil on your glockenspiel bars, the type used for cleaning guns is recommended.
 Bore oil used for woodwind instruments is not recommended.
-And Lissa’s new preferred product to shine and protect the bars is Turtle Wax Chrome Polish.
+Lissa’s new preferred product to shine and protect the bars is Turtle Wax Chrome Polish.

 When the glockenspiels loose their coating. can they be spray painted to make them look good again?
 I have some that look like the one in your video:(